Präsident: Design

-The car had a two cylinder four stroke spark ignition Benz engine.
-It had two speed transmission which was propelling the rear axle via flat strap.
+The car had a flat two-cylinder four stroke spark ignition Benz engine.
+It had two speed transmission which propelled the rear axle via flat strap.

-The bodywork was derived from a horse carriage of Mylord type.
+The bodywork was derived from a Mylord type horse carriage.
 At the time NW was renowned in the monarchy for its luxurious carriages, and the automobile itself was made in according fashion.

 It was able to reach up to 30 km/h.
 It seated four, the two rear seats could be covered by a convertible top.
 The car was steered by handlebars.
-Tilting of the handlebars forward and backward served to change gears (forward - lower gear).
-The wheels were wooden with gum tyre.
+Tilting the handlebars forward and backward changed gears (forward, lower gear, backward, upper gear).
+The wheels were wooden with gum tires.